Keto vs Paleo - The Difference Between Diets

 More than that, removing processed sugars and additives can have tremendous positive health effects.
-The Paleo diet forces one to eat a large portion of fruits and vegetables, as well as grass-fed organic meats and healthy fats.
+The Paleo lifestyle forces one to eat a large portion of fruits and vegetables, as well as grass-fed organic meats and healthy fats.
 This focus on whole foods can fill one's diet with nutritious meals.

-The most common criticism of the Paleo diet is that, by excluding grains and legumes, several important nutrients such as fiber become difficult to come by.
+The most common criticism of the Paleo lifestyle is that, by excluding grains and legumes, several important nutrients such as fiber become difficult to come by.
 Anthropological evidence also suggests that Paleolithic humans did eat some small amounts of these foods depending on the region.
 For instance, small amounts of white rice have been eaten since this period.

 Check our Paleo Cilantro Lime Chicken:

 A memorable entrée that will soon become a weekly staple -- tender chicken breast strips in a bright chimichurri sauce made with cilantro, lime, and garlic.